-David Hinchliffe and Christian Slinger led the Walker Morris team, with assistance from Alistair McHenry, Liz Coley and Jessica Stanley (all from the Firm’s Sport Team).
+David Hinchliffe and Christian Slinger led the Walker Morris team, with assistance from Alistair McHenry and Jessica Stanley (from the Firm’s Sport Team).
 Additional support was provided from Owen Ormond (Finance), Jon Cherry (Real Estate), John Hamer and Verity Mulkeen (Corporate) and Suzanne Treen (Employment).

 The deal is the latest in a run of successful football club acquisitions/sales for the Team over the past few years including advising on the acquisitions of Dagenham & Redbridge FC, Leyton Orient FC, Royale Union Saint-Gilloise (Belgium), Reading FC and Nottingham Forest FC.